-So here’s a quick layman’s guide from me, who’s set up Farrell Walton Estate Agency (RIP, killed by portal costs), Get Pro Copy Ltd and 321 Websites.
+So here’s a quick layman’s guide from me, who’s set up Farrell Walton Estate Agency (RIP, killed by portal costs), Get Pro Copy Ltd.

 10 steps below then which help you effectively tell your boss, with a certain Mancunian swagger, to “do one”.